umod/docs/docs/games/rust/hooks/entity/OnSleepingBagValidCheck.md

 * Called when determining if a sleeping bag is a valid respawn location for a player
 * Useful in conjunction with OnRespawnInformationGiven since a custom sleeping bag will need to pass this check
-* Returning true or false overrides default behavior
+* Return true or false to override default behavior

 ## Examples